DRIVING IN STRONG WIND

 • Sudden gusts of wind are likely when passing tall buildings in urban areas

-• Keep your speed down – strong gusts won’t blow you as far off course
+• Keep your speed down –when travelling fast, strong gusts will blow you further off course

 • Take care and leave extra room around cyclists and motorcyclists.
 They're particularly vulnerable to sudden gusts and may veer across the road